Teradata Compression Considerations

 The result gave us many months more for daily production!

-It paved the way for other necessary activities that led to even more data being inserted.
+It paved the way for other necessary activities, leading to even more data being inserted.

 {"email":"Email address invalid","url":"Website address invalid","required":"Required field missing"}